Daniel Meadows and his photobus

 For the benefit of researchers who intend visiting the Bodleian Libraries at the University of Oxford to access the archive...

-I have included, at the foot of relevant pages in the Photographs gallery, links connecting pictures here with their source material in the Bodleian.
+At the foot of pages in the Photographs Gallery you will find links connecting images with their source material in the Bodleian.

 To access the Daniel Meadows Archive in person you will need a Bodleian Reader Card.